-Yes, we plan on doing outreach in the Live Oak area and near the other facility component locations.
+Yes, we plan on doing outreach in the Live Oak area and two informational meetings will be held on May 18 and May 30.
 The District desires to reach out to the Live Oak community about the overdrafting and seawater contamination issues, how the Project will address those problems, and what the facility will be like.
-There is also the possibility for potential joint outreach with the Regional Transportation Commission and Kaiser, since we all have projects identified in the Live Oak corridor of Soquel Avenue near Chanticleer.
+There is also the possibility for potential joint outreach with the Regional Transportation Commission and Kaiser since we all have projects identified in the Live Oak corridor of Soquel Avenue near Chanticleer.
 The Live Oak community’s needs related to water, transportation (bike/ped overcrossing), and medical services are all essential, so this may be a logical and productive approach.

-Yes, the District has been awarded over $2M for planning studies and is currently applying for a grant of up to $50M through CA Prop 1.
+Yes, the District has been awarded over $2M for planning studies.
+The District was also selected for $50M Prop 1 Grant, $36M State Seawater Intrusion Control low-interest loan from the State of California and $49M low-interest loan from US EPA Wifia program.
 The District is also exploring a grant of up to $20M through the US Bureau of Reclamation, and low-interest loans.
 Grants and low-interest loans are available to projects that have capital infrastructure (such as Pure Water Soquel).
 The District cannot apply for grants and loans if they purchase water (state and federal grant programs do not reimburse for water purchases) from the City of Santa Cruz or DeepWater Desal.

 As SqCWD has embarked on seeking grant funding for our project, we have been very fortunate to have support letters from many local, state, and federal officials including US Senator Kamala Harris, US Senator Diane Feinstein, US Assemblyman Jimmy Panetta, State Senator Bill Monning, State Assemblyman Mark Stone, Santa Cruz County Supervisors John Leopold and Zach Friend, local groups such as the Santa Cruz County Business Council, Santa Cruz Chamber of Commerce, Capitola-Soquel Chamber of Commerce, and many individual community leaders and residents.